 Oh, the way the drama in the NFL seems to evolve, pro football fans might almost believe the entire season is scripted.
 While perhaps scripted is a stretch, it is most certainly entertaining in between the games.

-On Tuesday morning, the New York Jets fired their head coach, Robert Saleh, after that team turned in yet another underwhelming performance and dropped to 2-3.
+On Tuesday morning, the New York Jets fired their head coach, Robert Saleh, after the team turned in yet another underwhelming performance and dropped to 2-3.
 It was no secret that Saleh, the 49ers' former defensive coordinator, was on the hot seat after launching into the Jets' fourth straight year of mediocrity.
 But the timing was unexpected and given that the team's struggles mostly related to the Aaron Rodgers-led offense, it seemed Saleh might last out, at least until the end of the season.

 Saleh had barely made it to the parking lot at the Jets' facility with his cardboard box of belongings before 49ers' fan-based social media erupted with the possibility of Saleh making a return to the home of his greatest career successes: San Francisco.